 Not So Sweet: Lethal Sugar Substitute, Caution

 Of the many common sugar substitutes, Xylitol appears to be the only one dangerous and potentially lethal to dogs; it is a more potent toxin to dogs than chocolate, yet many owners are unaware of the serious risk xylitol ingestion poses to their dog.
 Though not toxic to humans, a dog experiences severe illness often occurring within the first half hour following ingestion.
+It should not take your dog long to express symptoms of illness, so you should act fast once you suspect that they’re ill.
 Read More >

 Image Credit: Facebook Fan Stephen M & Gus

 Not All Mites Are Created Equal